MatteoMel1985/ETL-and-Data-Pipelines-with-Shell-Airflow-and-Kafka-IBM_Data_Engineering/Resolution Case Study.md

 | default_args |	As you have defined in the previous step |
 | description | Apache Airflow Final Assignment |

-Also this second task is modeled on the previous lab.
+Also this second task is modelled on the previous lab.
 Following is the code I wrote.

 ```bash